 redirect_from can rewrite URLs from many other old pages.

-Note: this only works with files in the same repository (we can’t change someone else’s address book!) - but means the old file can be deleted.
+Note: this only works with files in the same repository (if you’ve moved to a new building, the neighbor can’t walk over!) - but means the old file can be deleted.

 It is technically possible to simultaneously put a